NationalSecurityAgency/ghidra/CONTRIBUTING.md

 [repository] on GitHub.
 But first, consider the following tips to ensure a smooth process when submitting a patch:

-- Ensure that the patch compiles and does not break any build-time tests.
+- Ensure that the patch compiles and runs in at least our development environment, and ideally our full build too.
+Even the most trivial change done in the GitHub editor has a chance to cause problems in the full development environment for unexpected reasons.
+- If using "AI" to assist in development, please apply extra scrutity to its suggestions, in terms of both correctness and adherence to our [legal](#legal) requirements.
 - Be understanding, patient, and friendly; developers may need time to review your submissions before they can take action or respond.
 This does not mean your contribution is not valued.
 If your contribution has not received a response in a reasonable time, consider commenting with a